LinusWatan2025/WATAN-LINUS-KENNETH_PA2/README.md

 ## OVERVIEW

 This repository contains the solutions for **PA1 of the Advanced Computer Programming and Algorithms (ECE2112)** course.
-The project introduces fundamental Python concepts such as **NumPy operations, normalization, matrix manipulation, and logical indexing**.
+The project introduces fundamental Python concepts such as **Numpy operations, normalization, matrix manipulation, and logical indexing**.
 Each problem strengthens understanding of data preprocessing and array-based problem solving, which are essential for engineering and data science applications.

 ---